Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 the differentiation between connected and available devices.

 #figure(
-  img("reset_bluetooth.png", fit: "contain", width: 90%), caption: [Screenshot of the ReSet Bluetooth section], )<reset_bluetooth>
+  img("reset_bluetooth.png", fit: "contain", width: 90%), caption: [ReSet Bluetooth section], )<reset_bluetooth>

 As mentioned in @UserInterfaceGuidelines ReSet intends to be as consistent as possible, which is why the same style principles were applied to all pages within ReSet.